firstlutfi/data_magic/README.md

 ````
 Any other configuration is exactly same as the original gem.

+NOTE:
+If you have previously used older version of Faker, I suggest you to install [rubocop-faker](https://github.com/koic/rubocop-faker) to automatically update from positional arguments to named arguments.

 ## New & Updated Generator

 Here is a list of the new and updated methods: